 1. ABC Kids – Tracing & Phonics

-This app is such a hit that it came to us BCBA-approved from multiple Hopebridge Heroes.
+This app is such a hit that it came to us BCBA-approved from multiple Hopebridge clinicians.
 This educational app has cute, encouraging characters to help children learn to identify and trace letters, work on sounds from A to Z and more.
 Kids love it because it’s packed with colorful graphics, fun mini games, creative stickers and gift rewards.
-Parents love it because it’s completely free without in-app purchases or ads.
+Parents love it because it gets them working on skills while remaining completely free without in-app purchases or ads.

 2. Pokémon Smile